slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Be a good ancestor.
 Do something a future generation will thank you for.
 A simple thing is to plant a tree."
 -- Kevin Kelly*

-> *"Everybody wants to go to heaven, but nobody wants to die."
--- Proverb*